Overall Management

 • Human Rights Policies

 The Corporation is devoted to complying with applicable labour standards throughout its business and supply chains.
 The MTR Corporation Modern Slavery and Human Trafficking Statement reflects our commitment to identifying and preventing any incidence of modern slavery or human trafficking within our operations and supply chain.
+We are committed to preventing human trafficking, forced labour, and child labour; and to upholding workers’ rights to freedom of association.

 Sustainability-related Risk Management